kristopolous/EvDa/README.md

    other then the boolean false signals that the check succeeded.
 That means that calling `.result()` means "go ahead".
  * The return value of the callback that is passed in passed through the test function.
+ * The value of `meta.value` cascades down through the test suite as the value to be tested and eventually the value to be set.
+This means it is mutable.

 Example: